Japanese Knotweed Survey

 What is included in a Japanese Knotweed Survey?

-Our Home Sellers & Buyers Survey and Japanese Knotweed survey report provides peace of mind to clients buying and selling property affected by Japanese Knotweed and other invasive plants.
+Our Home Sellers & Buyers Survey and Japanese Knotweed Survey provides peace of mind to clients buying and selling property affected by Japanese Knotweed and other invasive plants.

-It includes a full walkover survey, RICS Management Category Assessment, annotated photographs, a GIS CAD site plan, site findings and professional recommendations on the most appropriate remediation method.
+It includes a full walkover survey, RICS Management Category Rating Guidance, annotated photographs, a GIS CAD site plan, site findings and professional recommendations on the most appropriate remediation method.
 A quotation is also provided to the client.

 We also assist with a high number of cases where Japanese Knotweed has spread from a commercial site, e.g. from railway embankment to a residential property.